SLIBIO/SLib/README.md

   setup-path.bat
  ```

-`setup-path` will register the current source directory as SLIB-PATH environment variable depending on the Operating Systems and IDEs(XCode and KDevelop).
+`setup-path` will register the current source directory as `SLIB-PATH` environment variable depending on the Operating Systems and IDEs(XCode and KDevelop).

-To get effect of this setup, please quit all running development tools (Xcode, Android Studio, Tizen Studio, ...) and terminals, and then restart the tools. (on macOS, press Command+Q to completely quit the tools)
+After setting up the environment variables, please close all the running IDEs(Xcode, Android Studio, Tizen Studio,...) and reopen them. (on macOS, press Command+Q to completely close the IDEs)

 ## Integrating SLib.io with existing C++ projects

-Using `SLib.io` with C++ projects is very easy.
-You just need to setup include and link directories to your existing C++ project.
+It is very easy to integrate `SLib.io` into your existing C++ project.
+You just need to setup `include` and `lib` directories into your existing C++ project.

 | Platform | IDE | Include Directory | Link Directory |
 | ----|----|----|----|